 There are different types of colour blindness and in extremely rare cases people are unable to see any colour at all, but most colour blind people are unable to fully ‘see’ red, green or blue light.

 The most common forms of colour blindness are collectively known as ‘red/green colour blindness’.
 Although ‘red/green colour blindness’ is a common term, there are different types and severities.
 There is a huge myth that people with colour blindness

 - see reds as greens and greens as reds

 Being ‘red/green colour blind’ means people with it can easily confuse any colours which have some red or green as part of the whole colour.
 So someone with red/green colour blindness is likely to confuse blue and purple because they can’t ‘see’ the red element of the colour purple.
 See the example of pink, purple and blue pen cases above to understand this effect.

 For more information about the different colour combinations which cause the most problems, see Types of Colour Blindness.

-Similar problems can arise across the whole colour spectrum affecting all reds, greens, oranges, browns, purples, pinks and greys.
-Even black can be confused as dark green or dark blue.
+Problems can arise across the entire colour spectrum potentially affecting perception of all reds, greens, oranges, browns, purples, pinks and greys.
+Even black can be confused as dark red, dark green or dark blue/purple.

-Statistically speaking most people with a moderate form of red/green colour blindness will only be able to identify accurately 5 or so coloured pencils from a standard box of 24 pencil crayons.
-Depending upon which type of the condition a colour blind person is suffering from they could see the set of pencil crayons similarly to the following images.
+Statistically speaking most people with a moderate form of red/green colour blindness will only be able to identify accurately 5 or so coloured pencils from a standard box of 24 pencil crayons (although they may correctly guess more using their sub-conscious coping strategies).
+As they rely heavily on coping strategies, colour blind people often think they have correctly identified a colour because it appears to them as the same colour as other things which they know to be a specific colour.
+However, coping strategies aren’t always reliable.
+A common surprise for colour blind people is the discovery that peanut butter ISN’T green (it’s brown).
+Depending upon which type of the condition a colour blind person has, they could see the set of pencil crayons similarly to the following images.